As I begin to talk about a new potential economic system, I think it is important to start with a few disclaimers:

 If this concept seems foreign, consider that many products operate in this manner today.
 Whenever one rents something, they socialize the costs of maintenance, storage, protection, etc. to enjoy the benefits of using it.
 Renters have far higher rates of resource efficiency than owners – a rented DVD is watched far more times than a purchased DVD.

 If properly configured, an economic system based on access and the efficient allocation of natural resources would maximize societal benefit per unit of natural resource.
-Products would be designed to be both durable and recyclable, since the product’s entire lifecycle would be controlled by the service provider.
-Access levels would allow humans to share resources efficiently and equitably and amongst a greater percentage of the world’s population.
+Products would be designed to be both durable and recyclable, since the product’s entire life cycle would be controlled by the service provider.
+Access levels would allow humans to share resources efficiently and equitably among a greater percentage of the world’s population.
 The incentive to gain higher access levels coupled with satisfying the natural human desire to belong and contribute could promote people to achieve their highest potential in a pursuit that society found desirable.
 Desirable pursuits might be based on both demand and importance coupled with the natural resource intensity of its production or service.

 The criticism of access levels is likely to come from those who value “freedom” to do whatever you want.
 Some might day, “if I want to blow up a mountain that I ‘own’, I have the ‘right’ to do this.”
 If that is how one defines “freedom”, then this system will definitely impose on that “freedom”.
 The mountain has likely existed for hundreds of thousands of years; it is a mind-boggling thought that a human being that exists for a fraction of that time could “own” it and decide to destroy the mountain.
 However, access levels would not impose upon and would actually enable one’s freedom to education, basic healthcare, food, and shelter as well as an equal opportunity to make a better life for oneself.
 These are freedoms that the current economic system does not allocate evenly.